-Benefits of Guinea Pigs Eating Poop
+Benefits and Risk of Guinea Pigs Eating Poop

 Their poop contains a lot of vitamin K and vitamin B-complex.
-Also, the feces provide them with some proteins too.
+Also, these feces provide them with some proteins too.
 In fact, their soft poop has a lot of protein and a lot of fiber, compared to the hard, dark feces.

 Nutrition Facts of the Guinea Pig Poop